Regular Degree Programs in GSAS

-School of Engineering and Applied Sciences Programs
+The Harvard John A. Paulson School of Engineering and Applied Sciences Programs

 The School of Engineering and Applied Sciences (SEAS), a School within the Faculty of Arts and Sciences (FAS), offers doctoral and master’s degree programs that lie at the interfaces of engineering, the applied sciences (from biology to physics), and technology.
 Particular areas of academic focus include applied mathematics, applied physics, bioengineering, computer science, electrical engineering, environmental sciences and engineering, mechanical engineering and material sciences, and computational science and engineering.
 SEAS offers graduate degrees in applied mathematics, applied physics, computer science, computational sciences and engineering (masters only), and engineering sciences.
 Students earning a degree in engineering sciences can specialize in one of the following areas: bioengineering, electrical engineering, environmental sciences and engineering, or mechanical engineering.

 Graduate Study in the Integrated Life Sciences Program at Harvard (HILS)